 You’ve had some success with brainstorming, but you’d love to streamline the process so you can derive maximum benefit from every group session.
 What you’d really like, in fact, is a single, comprehensive tool that will let you take advantage of all the brainstorming supports discussed here and more.

-- offering a variety of pre-installed brainstorming templates – from tree maps to flow charts – so you can create and customize the ideal map for your project, and
+- Offering a variety of pre-installed brainstorming templates so you can create and customize the ideal map for your project.

-- making it easy to drag & drop new information into your brainstorming maps so you can update or redraw them whenever you need to
+- Making it easy to drag and drop new information into your brainstorming maps so you can update or redraw them whenever you need to.

 One of the biggest advantages of the hands-on features provided by dedicated brainstorming software is the way those features encourage involvement.